rodjek/puppet-lint/README.md

 For a complete list of checks, and how to resolve errors on each check, see the Puppet Lint [checks](http://puppet-lint.com/checks/) page.

-Click on any of the following error messages to learn more about the check and how to resolve it.

 ### Spacing, Indentation, and Whitespace

 * Must use two-space soft tabs.